zyadelzyat/AssemblyX86-crashcourse-/README.md

 sourcecode ➡ assembler make objectcode("machine language") ➡ linker make it exe ➡ os loader get it in output when we run it

 ## registers
-registers is small unit in cpu , they are used to store data and instructions that the CPU needs to access quickly
+registers is small unit in cpu , they are used to store data and instructions that the CPU needs to access quickly , there is general purpose refisters , flags and segment registers

-general purpose:
+general purpose refisters:

 | 4bytes        | 2bytes  | notes                                   |
 | ------------- |:-------:| ---------------------------------------:|